KillingSpark/zstd-rs/Readme.md

 After having written most of the code I used my golang implementation for debugging purposes (known 'good' results of the different steps).

 ## Known bugs:
 1. Currently none.
-This means nothing though.
+This means nothing though the fuzzer still finds possibilities to crash the library so there are most likely still some bad ones around